 Norway, 1979.

-My motivation to photograph derives from my fascination for the power of light.
-It is immaterial and we cannot touch it.
-But it transforms the material world, which we can sense by touching, into something we can also sense by seeing.
-This is a fascinating miracle.
-Depending on the light and the viewing conditions the image of the world we see changes.
-But what we see is also largely determined by our mind.
-We can see the world as an image of something ordinary or functional that we are used to handle.
-Or we can try to see the world without its everyday meaning, perhaps like a child, as a pure visual impression.
-I find most satisfaction in photography in situations in which I can relax, dream, kind of meditate, and be able to forget the ordinary meaning of the world sensed with my eyes.
-Then I only recognize the shapes, structures and patterns which the material world reflects to my eyes by the light.
-Framing the view with the camera is guided by intuition which, of course, is based on some aesthetical background which cannot be denied.
-Ideally, I want to discover and show some unusual, possibly surprising and beautiful image or aspect of the world, even of a completely banal object.
-This goal is difficult to achieve, but I strive.
+My motivation to photograph derives from my fascination with the power of light.
+It is intangible and cannot be touched, yet it has the ability to transform the material world, which we can sense through touch, into something we can also perceive through seeing.
+This phenomenon is a captivating miracle.
+Depending on the light and viewing conditions, the image of the world we see undergoes changes.
+However, what we see is also greatly influenced by our minds.
+We can perceive the world as something ordinary or functional that we are accustomed to dealing with, or we can attempt to see the world without its everyday meaning, perhaps like a child, as a pure visual impression.
+I find the most satisfaction in photography when I am in situations where I can relax, dream, meditate, and let go of the ordinary meaning of the world as perceived by my eyes.
+In those moments, I am able to recognize only the shapes, structures, and patterns that the material world reflects to my eyes through light.
+Framing the view with the camera is guided by intuition, which, of course, is based on a certain aesthetic background that cannot be denied.
+Ideally, I want to discover and showcase unusual, possibly surprising, and beautiful images or aspects of the world, even in completely mundane objects.
+This goal is challenging to achieve, but I strive for it.

-My above objective to extract the abstract qualities of our environment is perhaps easiest to be realized in a natural environment.
-Nature is best in creating patterns and structures which have no direct utilitarian meaning to us.
-It is for that reason that I have always been attracted by rocks, sand, and wood which exhibit a plethora of natural shapes and patterns.
+My aforementioned objective of extracting the abstract qualities of our environment is perhaps easiest to accomplish in a natural setting.
+Nature excels in creating patterns and structures that hold no direct utilitarian meaning for us.
+That is why I have always been drawn to rocks, sand, and wood, as they exhibit a multitude of natural shapes and patterns.

-My thinking and seeing is perhaps related to and has been influenced by eminent photographers like Brett Weston or Minor White.
-But also the ingenious way by which Arnold Newman has included the environment in his portraits by juxtaposition or repetition of shapes have left a deep impression on me.
+My way of thinking and seeing is perhaps related to and has been influenced by renowned photographers like Brett Weston or Minor White.
+Additionally, the ingenious manner in which Arnold Newman incorporated the environment in his portraits through the juxtaposition or repetition of shapes has left a profound impression on me.

-Apart from these photographic aspects I am also fascinated by the technical process of photon catching and image recording itself, may it be chemical or electronic.
-In particular, the digital image provides an incredible freedom to interpret the raw image, in the sense of Ansel Adams, into the desired result.
-For me this is ultimately the printed image along with the haptic experience of the paper base.
+In addition to these photographic aspects, I am also fascinated by the technical process of capturing photons and recording images, whether it be through chemical or electronic means.
+Particularly, digital imaging provides an incredible freedom to interpret the raw image, following the philosophy of Ansel Adams, and transform it into the desired result.
+Ultimately, for me, this culminates in the printed image, along with the tactile experience of the paper medium.